 About Ms. Westhauser

 She has been in private practice in the Metropolitan area since 2004 and has treated over 30,000 patients.
-Since 2013 she has worked at the Maryland University of Integrative Health as a clinical supervisor in the Chinese Herbal Program and is currently the Director of the Chinese Herbal Program.
+Since 2013 she has worked at the Maryland University of Integrative Health as a clinical supervisor in the Chinese Herbal Program and is the former Director of the Chinese Herbal Program (2018-2022).
 In addition she is an adjunct faculty member at the Virginia University of Integrative Health.

-Ms. Westhauser studied at the Maryland Institute for Traditional Chinese Medicine, the Shanghai University of Traditional Chinese Medicine in Shanghai, China and the Maryland University of Integrative Health.
-She has completed Mazin Al-Khafaji’s two year Dermatology Program and is currently finishing her doctorate with the Pacific College of Oriental Medicine.
+Dr. Westhauser studied at the Maryland Institute for Traditional Chinese Medicine, the Shanghai University of Traditional Chinese Medicine in Shanghai, China and the Maryland University of Integrative Health.
+She has completed Mazin Al-Khafaji’s two year Dermatology Program and received her doctorate from the Pacific College of Oriental Medicine.